 There was a question about “the non-admin role” and whether this was near completion.
 Dmitry replied that they have finished the BOSH UAA integration from the BOSH side and they are waiting to announce this officially for the UAA release.
 As part of the MVP for BOSH-UAA integration they have two scopes that will be respected.
 These are “admin” scope, which allows full admin access to the whole BOSH Director and a “read” scope that allows users to view information, but not take action.

-James Bayer gave an update on the Windows work Pivotal has been doing.
+James Bayer gave an update on the Windows work VMware has been doing.
 He said he has personally deployed it alongside Lattice and had it running Linux containers and Windows containers running side-by-side.
 They are continuing to improve and harden it.
 It is not production ready just yet, but they are working towards it.
 They are looking for more people to try it out and James requested that anyone interested should contact the team.
 It currently works with Windows Server 2012 R2.
 The user just has to provide an instance on this Windows Server, run the Diego-for-Windows installer and point it at an existing Linux distribution of Diego.
 The Windows Server will automatically join the Linux Diego cluster as another Cell.
 After that you can begin pushing Windows applications.

-Erik Jasiak from Pivotal gave an update on Loggregator work.
+Erik Jasiak from VMware gave an update on Loggregator work.
 He said it has been a quiet month.
 Additional metrics, conversions and documentation have been added.
 They are trying to get people to understand that they are going from a pull model of metrics from APIs to a push model of metrics that will be coming out of Loggregator.
 Some early deployments of nozzles were done for Datadog and the varz downstream nozzle.
 This was mostly for helping understand their use-cases.
 They are in the process of adding rate-control messages which helps users understand when their clients are not keeping up.
 As they were adding those, they found that if you create a nozzle that only consumes metrics and you drop all the logs then you wouldn’t see a log message.
 Therefore, they want to introduce new “metrics messages” and Erik will be proposing to the community what to call these.
 Disconnecting use-cases for clients are being looked at since they have received bug reports that clients are disconnecting for unknown reasons.
 This is usually due to timeouts.

 Build reliability and speed is being worked on to increase the diligence of testing errors related to integration with other areas of Cloud Foundry.